 Despite its self-help-sounding title, the book is an investigation of the science of habit-building, where Clear has studied a variety of different programs dealing with everything from substance addiction to pain management to depression, and a host of diseases and ailments.
 It’s not just about coping; the approach has been effective at building new skills, like mastering a musical instrument or becoming a surgeon.

-What Clear has found is that people are more successful at building good habits when they first identify as the archetype of the person who does them, because people behave in ways that are consistent with their identity.
+What Clear has found is that people are more successful at building good habits when they first identify as the archetype of the person who does them.
+That is, they model their behaviors on those who are already successful.
+As those little achievements build, positive emotions follow.

 That may seem like a lot to accept, but Clear’s framework is worth considering.